 - 5. Political Rights

 - Academic Tools

 - Related Entries

-Spencer was a social evolutionist without question but he was never crudely social Darwinist.
+Spencer was a sociologist in part.
+But he was even more a moral philosopher.
 He was what we now refer to as a liberal utilitarian first who traded heavily in evolutionary theory in order to explain how our liberal utilitarian sense of justice emerges.